 And after Ramadan?

-Have you lived or travelled to a Muslim country during Ramadan?
-If not – would you?
+Have you lived in or travelled to a Muslim country during Ramadan?
+If so, how did you find the experience?